 , Progressive Urban Management Associates

-Confirmed SpeakerErica Heller, AICP is vice president with P.U.M.A., provides expertise in strategic planning, urban renewal and revitalization, market-based planning, neighborhood involvement, healthy food financing, sustainability, alternative energy, and tailored district development standards.
-Erica has nearly twenty years of experience in economic development and planning.
-Prior to joining P.U.M.A., she worked for Clarion Associates, a planning and zoning consulting firm, assisting communities to craft land use policies, plans and regulations.
-Erica has published and spoken on numerous topics including neighborhood involvement strategies, market-based planning, and development regulations for alternative energy.
-She recently served two elected terms as a Board member of the Colorado Chapter of APA.
-She holds a master's degree in public policy from the University of Colorado at Boulder and a bachelor's degree in political science from Yale University.
+Confirmed SpeakerErica Heller manages and provides support for economic development, planning, healthy communities and reinvestment projects at P.U.M.A.
+She brings passion, perspective and nearly two decades of experience to her work in urban renewal and revitalization, neighborhood involvement, sustainability, retail food access, alternative energy and tailored district development standards.
+Erica joined P.U.M.A. in 2010, following work as both a consultant and a city planner.
+Erica has published articles and spoken at conferences throughout the U.S. on numerous topics, including neighborhood involvement strategies, market-based planning and development regulations for alternative energy.
+She currently serves on the Board of the Colorado Chapter of the American Planning Association.
+Erica holds a master’s degree in public policy from the University of Colorado at Boulder and a bachelor’s degree in political science from Yale University.